J-asper/symfony_todo_list/README.md

 docker-compose exec php bin/console hautelook:fixtures:load -q
 ```

-You should now be able to access the web app at:
+You should now be able to access the web app at: (https required, if you want to use http see below)

 ```https://localhost/```